tigjaw/badtenants-and-byebyeestateagents/README.md

 # badtenants-and-byebyeestateagents
-Analysis and review of BadTenants and ByeByeEstateAgents website funcitonality, structure, and design.
+Analysis, refactoring and design changes for BadTenants and ByeByeEstateAgents websites.

 www.badtenants.co.uk